zey-2/5m-data-2.1-intro-big-data-eng/lesson.md

 `conda env update --file bde-environment.yml --prune`

+### For Windows WSL Users

+If you get an error message when creating the `bde` environment, e.g.
+> ERROR: Could not build wheels for thriftpy2, which is required to install pyproject.toml-based projects.

+Run the following CLI command from your terminal:

+`sudo apt install build-essential`

 ### Lesson Overview

 This lesson introduces the concept of big data and data engineering.
 It also introduces one of the most popular NoSQL databases- MongoDB, and how to perform CRUD operations.